EmaleeSoto/poll-everywhere-take-home-assignment/README.md

 The script automates the process of clicking a button.
 It also records the state of the poll results both before and after the clicking of the button.
 This allows for potential testing so that a user can later assert the expected poll result.
 Below are the steps to run the script in terminal.

-1. Open your terminal and navigate to the project **'/scripts'** directory.
+1. Open your terminal and navigate to the project root directory.
 2. Run the **'pollAutomation.js'** script with a specified voting option as a command-line argument:

    ```bash